standards-hub/Nuxt_documentation_installation/How-To-Blog-using-Nuxt.md

 ## Deploy

 Since this is a Nuxt project it should follow the deployment recommendations from the official Nuxt documentation.
-There are multiple [deployment targets](https://nuxtjs.org/deployments) explain there but the one for the GitHub pages will be the one we will be using in this document.
+There are multiple [deployment targets](https://nuxtjs.org/deployments) explaining there but the one for the GitHub pages will be the one we will be using in this document.

 To deploy via [GitHub Actions](https://github.com/features/actions), create or adjust the workflow which pushes the generated files from the `dist` folder to your default GitHub Pages branch `gh-pages`.